ben-allen/locale-extensions/README.md

 * The set of available locale extension strings must be individually constructed for each base locale, since the likely combinations of locale-related alternate preferences will vary from locale to locale.
 To use the 'th' example, it is possible that locales with regional or cultural connections to Thailand would in fact have enough users who prefer the Thai solar calendar for 'ca-buddhist' to appear in one or more locale extension strings.
 Likewise, it is possible that locales with a very large number of users &mdash; for example, 'en-US' &mdash; have enough users who prefer 'ca-buddhist' for this option to become available.

-* User preferences read from the operating system are compared to the set of available locale extension strings, and only sends preferences that are expressible through one of the available locale extension strings.
-Client behaviour that convey user locale preferences beyond those in the set of valid strings is considered non-normative.
+* Clients read user preferences the operating system, and compare them to the set of available locale extension strings for the document's locale.
+The only preferences that servers see are those expressible through one of the available locale extension strings for that locale.
+Client behaviour that conveys user locale preferences beyond those in the set of valid strings is considered non-normative.

 * Clients that allow locale extension strings that, when used, are likely to reduce the user's anonymity set to shrink to a size such that the user may become easily individuatable are considered non-normative.